NicholasSynesi/data-analytics-power-bi-report204/README.md

 Here I just set up the report by creating the pages and adding an empty navigation sidebar.

-## Milestone 5 - Customer Detail Page
+## Milestone 5 - Executive Summary page

 I first created the Headline Card Visuals which would contain the number of Unique Customers and the Revenue per Customer.
 I arranged two rectangles in the top corner, and then put the card visuals on top of them, creating simple yet clear visuals.